moonbse/blog/README.md

-## :pushpin:  My thoughts, collections and learning on backend & platform engineering
+## :pushpin:  My thoughts, collections and learnings on backend & platform engineering

 Focus is on building stuff and this blog should serve as a medium to write deep explainers on complex topics.